 1- Cracked tooth syndrome due to bruxism

 Bruxism is one of the most important causes of cracked tooth syndrome.
-People who suffer from bruxism tend to grind their teeth and to clench their jaws, so naturally it would result in dental fracture or cracked teeth.
-People who suffer from bruxism usually grind their teeth unconsciously when their awake (it is called awake bruxism), another type of bruxism occurs during sleeping (which is known as nocturnal/sleep bruxism).
+Furthermore, those who suffer from bruxism, tend to grind their teeth & to clench their jaws.
+This results in dental fractures or cracked teeth.
+People who suffer from bruxism usually grind their teeth unconsciously (aka sleeping).
+This is known as, nocturnal/sleep bruxism).
+The other type is called awake bruxism.

 Nocturnal/sleep bruxism is considered as a sleep-related movement disorder.
 People with sleep bruxism suffer from other sleep-related problems including snorting and apnea.
 Perhaps a mild bruxism does not need any treatment; however, sometimes it would lead to serious damages to jaws, intense headaches and the cracked tooth syndrome (cracked tooth syndrome).
 In these cases you can refer to an orthodontist.